lnn2204/lnn2204.github.io/_posts/2023-09-02-My-First-Crackmes-Solution.md

 ---
 layout: post
-title: "My First Crackmes Solution"
-description: "This is my first crackmes"
+title: "FirstCrackMen"
+description: "This is for begginers.
+To use it, open cmd and the write "FirstCrackMe ""
 date: 2023-09-02
 tags: Crackmes
-permalink: /crackmes/12398791283
+permalink: /crackmes/64ee0f7fd931496abf909393
 ---

-Here, **This is my first crackmes**, let's have a look
+**This crackmes was built from [LINK](https://crackmes.one/crackme/64ee0f7fd931496abf909393)**
+### Now, let's get started!